 3-II.D.
-FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.230]
+FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.230 and 24 CFR 5.232+

-HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information.
+HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information Privacy Act Notice, the form HUD-52675, Debts Owed to Public Housing Agencies and Terminations, and other consent forms as The consent form remains effective until the family is denied assistance, assistance is terminated, or the family provides written notification to revoke consent.

-Privacy Act Notice and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
+needed to collect information relevant to the family's eligibility and level of assistance.
 Chapter 7 provides detailed information concerning the consent forms and verification requirements.

-COC must deny admission to the program if any member of the applicant family fails to sign and submit consent forms which allow COC to obtain information that the COC has determined is necessary in administration of the public housing program [24 CFR 960.259(a) and (b)].
+COC must deny admission to the program if any member of the applicant family fails to sign and submit consent forms which allow COC to obtain information that the COC has determined is necessary in administration of the public housing program [24 CFR 960.259(a) and (b)] and 24 CFR 5.232(a)].